Home / Soup Recipes / Spring Vegetable Soup with Homemade Egg Noodles

 step eight

 Serve.
 Taste and season with more salt and pepper if needed.
 Ladle soup into bowls and top with generous handfuls of chopped dill, scallions, and a sprinkling of parmesan if you’d like.
+This really is the best soup!

 A round bowl filled with egg noodle soup sitting on a wood cutting board with a ladle next to it on a blue table.